9 Sustainable New Years Resolutions

 9. Plant Lots of Trees

 Trees help clean the air we breathe, filter the water we drink, provide habitat to over 80% of the world's terrestrial biodiversity, and so much more.
 So consider taking direct action to create a positive impact that will last for generations to come.
-This can mean planting a tree with us, getting to a planting event, or even becoming a tree ambassador to spread the word throughout your community.
+This can mean planting trees with us, or becoming tree ambassador to spread the word throughout your community.

 We hope this list gave you some inspiration for an eco-friendly new year.
 All of us at One Tree Planted wish you and your family a happy sustainable new year filled with good health and limitless possibilities.
 See you next year!